readthedocs/readthedocs.org/docs/guides/searching-with-readthedocs.rst

     Search analytics demo

-Search Features For Readers
+Search features for readers
 ---------------------------

-Search Across All Projects
+Search across all projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our `main site search`_ supports searching for projects and
 searching across all projects.
-You can use it to select the specific project and version to narrow down the search results.
+You can also use it to select the specific project and version to narrow down the search results.

 Example queries: